 - Select all the IFC UDAs and drag them to the group you created in the property pane layout.

 - When you have added the needed UDAs to the new group, copy the group so that you can add the group also to the steel beam property pane layout.
 Select the title of the group and click the Copy selected items button.

-The name of the copied group and the content of the group is shown in the middle column.
+The name of the copied property group and the content of the group is shown in the middle column.
 You can see that the properties are copied from steel column.

-- To add the copied group in the steel beam property pane layout, select Steel beam in the object type list.
+- To add the copied property group in the steel beam property pane layout, select Steel beam in the object type list.

 - Drag the copied group from the middle column to the steel beam property pane layout on the right.